 First, find a keyword that you already rank for.

 Why is this important?

-According to Ahrefs, 99.58% of Featured Snippets come from the first page results.
+According to one industry study, 99.58% of Featured Snippets come from the first page results.

 So if you’re on page 2, you have pretty much zero chance of getting in a Featured Snippet.

 For example, here’s a page from my site that was ranking on page 1.

 Next, look at the Featured Snippet at the top of the SERPs:

 And identify what TYPE of Featured Snippet you’re looking at:

 - List Snippet (“Top 10 Content Marketing Tools”)

 - Table Snippet (“Content Marketing Tool Prices”)